Skip to main content

 About Cuyamel-Omoa

 Cuyamel-Omoa National Park is located in the Cortés department of northwestern Honduras, protecting a stretch of the Caribbean coastal lowlands and the Omoa hills rising behind the Gulf of Honduras shoreline.
-The park encompasses a mosaic of coastal Caribbean forest, mangroves, wetlands, and foothill tropical forest in one of the most biologically diverse but threatened lowland landscapes in Honduras.
-The town of Omoa, at the park's edge, is home to the Fortaleza de San Fernando de Omoa, an eighteenth-century Spanish colonial fortress that is one of the largest Spanish fortifications ever built in the Americas and a UNESCO-inscribed site.
-The combination of ecological and cultural heritage makes Cuyamel-Omoa a park of exceptional national significance in the Honduran Caribbean.
+[1] The park, formally established as a protected subsystem under Decree 101-2019 with official gazette publication in July 2021, encompasses approximately 24,671 hectares of coastal Caribbean forest, mangroves, wetlands, and foothill tropical forest in one of the most biologically diverse but threatened lowland landscapes in Honduras.
+The town of Omoa, at the park's edge, is home to the Fortaleza de San Fernando de Omoa, an eighteenth-century Spanish colonial fortress widely regarded as the largest colonial fort built in Central America.
+[2] The combination of ecological and cultural heritage makes Cuyamel-Omoa a park of exceptional national significance in the Honduran Caribbean.

 Wildlife Ecosystems

 Cuyamel-Omoa protects lowland Caribbean forest habitats that harbour some of Honduras's most biodiverse wildlife communities.
 Jaguars, tapirs, ocelots, and white-lipped peccaries inhabit the more remote forest interiors.
 Baird's tapir, Central America's largest native land mammal, finds refuge in the lowland forests that have become rare in this heavily agricultural region.
 Spider monkeys and howler monkeys occupy the forest canopy.
-The coastal wetlands and mangroves support neotropical cormorants, herons, egrets, roseate spoonbills, and wading shorebirds.
-Sea turtles nest on Caribbean beaches within the protected area.
-Freshwater rivers and streams in the park support gar, river turtles, and the American crocodile.
+The coastal wetlands and mangroves support the Antillean manatee (Trichechus manatus), an endangered species that feeds on seagrass beds in the coastal lagoons and estuaries of the park.
+[1] Sea turtles nest on Caribbean beaches within the protected area.
+Freshwater rivers and streams support gar, river turtles, and the American crocodile.

 Flora Ecosystems